-3.2 Our Head Teacher will ensure that:
+Our principal will ensure that:

-- the policies and procedures adopted by the Governing Body or Proprietor are fully implemented, and followed by all staff; - sufficient resources and time are allocated to enable the designated safeguarding lead and other staff to discharge their responsibilities including taking part in strategy discussions and other inter-agency meetings and contributing to the assessments of children. - there are arrangements in place for Safeguarding Supervision for the Designated Safeguarding Lead and the deputy Designated Safeguarding Lead(s) - all staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies and use of the LSCP Professional Resolution & Escalation Protocol.
+- the policies and procedures adopted by the governing body or proprietor are fully implemented, and followed by all staff - sufficient resources and time are allocated to enable the designated safeguarding lead and other staff to discharge their responsibilities including taking part in strategy discussions and other inter-agency meetings and contributing to the assessments of children - there are arrangements in place for safeguarding supervision for the designated safeguarding lead and the deputy designated safeguarding lead(s) - all staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies and use of the LSCP Professional Resolution & Escalation Protocol.
 The NSPCC's 'What you can do to report abuse dedicated helpline is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by their school or college.
-Staff can call 0800 028 0285 line is available from 8am-8pm Mon-Fri and email: help@nspcc.org.uk - the Designated Safeguarding Lead is supported in providing a contact for the school to provide a report and attend Initial Child Protection Case Conferences, Reviews and Looked After Children Reviews out of school term time when needed - allegations regarding staff or any other adults in the school are referred to the Local Authority Designated Officer (LADO), as set out in the Managing Allegations procedure. - individuals are referred to the Disclosure and Barring Service (cases where a person is dismissed or left due to risk/harm to a child).
-This is a legal duty placed upon the school. - 3.3 Our Designated Safeguarding Lead (DSL) as stated in KCSIE (2020) will ensure that they:
+Staff can call 0800 028 0285 - line is available from 8am-8pm Mon-Fri and email: help@nspcc.org.uk - the designated safeguarding lead is supported in providing a contact for the school to provide a report and attend Initial child protection case conferences, reviews and Looked After Children reviews out of school term time when needed - allegations regarding staff or any other adults in the school are referred to the Local Authority Designated Officer (LADO), as set out in the managing allegations procedure in section 7 of this policy, and - individuals are referred to the disclosure and barring service (cases where a person is dismissed or left due to risk/harm to a child).
+This is a legal duty placed upon the school.

+Our Designated Safeguarding Lead (DSL) as stated in KCSIE (2023) will ensure that they: